 zip -r elb2loggly.zip elb2loggly.js node_modules

-The resulting zip (elb2loggly.zip) is what you will upload to AWS in step 2 below.
+elb2loggly.zip) is what you upload to AWS in Step 2 below.

 Name: elb2loggly Upload lambda function (zip file you made above in Step 1) Handler*: elb2loggly.handler Role*: In the drop down click "S3 execution role".
-(This will open a new window to create the role, click Allow) Set memory at 128MB Set Timer to 10 seconds.
+(This opens a new window to create the role, click Allow) Set memory at 128MB Set Timer to 10 seconds.

-Configure Event Source to call elb2loggly when logs added to S3 bucket.
-Go to AWS Lambda Console .
-Make sure the elb2loggly lambda function is selected, then click ‘Actions->Add event source‘.
-Then fill the following details.
+Configure Event Source to call elb2loggly when logs are added to the S3 bucket.
+Go to the AWS Lambda Console.
+Make sure the elb2loggly lambda function is selected, then click Actions > Add event source.
+Fill the following details.

 Event source type: S3 Bucket: Choose the bucket that contains your ELB logs.
 Event type: ObjectCreated (All)

-The Lamba script will look for your customer token as an S3 tag, which it will use to send data to your account.
-It will also add tags for Loggly, which will make the logs easier to find in search.
-Using the S3 Management Console click the bucket that contains your ELB logs.
-Under Properties -> Tags, add the following tag:
+The Lamba script will look for your customer token as an S3 tag, which it uses to send data to your account.
+It also adds tags for Loggly, which makes the logs easier to find in a search.
+Using the S3 Management Console, click the bucket that contains your ELB logs.
+Under Properties > Tags, add the following tag:

 Key: loggly-customer-token Value: TOKEN Key: loggly-tag Value: aws-elb

-- TOKEN: your customer token from the source setup page
+Replace TOKEN with your customer token from the source setup page.

-Search Loggly events with the tag as aws-elb over the past 20 minutes.
+Search Loggly events with the tag aws-elb over the past 30 minutes.
 It may take few minutes to index the events.
-If if doesn’t work, see the troubleshooting section below.
+If indexing doesn’t work, see Troubleshooting below.

 If you don’t see any data show up in the verification step, then check for these common problems.